2 min read

 Henry Cloud nailed the best analogy for this in ‘Necessary Endings’ when he talked about pruning rosebushes.

 Rosebushes produce more buds than they can sustain and require regular pruning to be healthy and thrive.
-Cloud distinguishes between three types of pruning – the first is to remove dead branches.
-These branches are no longer contributing, and are taking up space that makes it harder for the others to grow.
+Cloud distinguishes between three types of pruning.
+The first is to remove dead branches.
+These branches no longer contribute and are taking up space that makes it harder for the others to grow.
 Easy.
-The second is to remove sick and diseased branches who are unlikely to recover and are taking energy away from healthy branches.
+The second is to remove sick and diseased branches, which are unlikely to recover and are taking energy away from healthy branches.
 Not bad.

 The third type of pruning, though, is the removal of perfectly healthy buds.
-Having too many ‘good’ buds prevents the rosebush from totally thriving, by directing energy away from the buds that have the potential to be great.
+Too many ‘good’ buds prevent the rosebush from totally thriving by directing energy away from the buds that have the potential to be great.
 Without this critical third type, your rosebush will never be fabulous.

 Like rosebushes, people produce more 'buds' than they can possibly sustain.
-We have so many good ideas, potential projects and plates spinning, and it's hard to put some down.
+We have so many good ideas, potential projects, and plates spinning, and putting some down is hard.
 They all could be great!
 Yes, they could be.
 But they won't be, if we try to do them all.

 Find your zone

-In Not An MBA, we recently looked at the Zone of Genius model, as explained by Gay Hendricks, author of The Big Leap.
-The basic idea is that we want to spend as much time as we can doing awesome stuff, and get rid of things we're mediocre at - nothing new there.
-The thing I most like about this model, however, is how clearly it spells out the danger of the Zone of Excellence.
+In Not An MBA, we recently examined the Zone of Genius model, as explained by Gay Hendricks, author of The Big Leap.
+The basic idea is that we want to spend as much time as we can doing awesome stuff and get rid of things we're mediocre at—nothing new there.
+What I like about this model, however, is how it spells out the danger of the Zone of Excellence.

 The Zone of Excellence is very alluring.
-It's often well-paid, and it's where other people would like you to stay.
-In the Zone of Excellence, you're doing things you're really great at, and you're being rewarded for them.
+It's often well-paid and where other people would like you to stay.
+In the Zone of Excellence, you're doing things you're great at, and you're being rewarded for them.
 So why would you want to spend any less time there?
 Because it's preventing us from our genius.

 When yes becomes no

-We can think of our Zone of Excellence as our metaphorical 'good' rosebuds - it's those things that will hold us back, not the dead ones.
+We can think of our Zone of Excellence as our metaphorical 'good' rosebuds - those things will hold us back, not the dead ones.

 TL; DR At a certain point in your career, it's not incompetence that holds you back.
 It's the trap of your own excellence.